 HACCP Plan Template

-HACCP plan template is a document that is completed to summarize control measures implemented at critical control points for significant food safety hazards identified in a particular food process.
+A HACCP plan template is a document that is completed to summarize control measures implemented at critical control points for significant food safety hazards identified in a particular food process.

 Most organizations implement HACCP based on Recommended International Code of Practice General Principles of Food Hygiene CAC/RCP 1-1969, Rev. 4-2003 which contains guidelines for implementing a HACCP System.